Private First Class

-Masayoshi Yoneda was born on October 1, 1923, in Pearl City, Oahu, T.H., to Gonzuchi and Matsuyo (Mitakara) Yoneda.
-His father Gonzuchi arrived in Hawaii in 1913 from Yamaguchi Prefecture, Japan.
-His mother Matsuyo Mitakara was born in Kapapala (also known as Pahala), Kau District, Hawaii, T.H., to Eikichi and Riyu (Kudamatsu) Mitakara.
+Masayoshi Yoneda was born on October 1, 1923, in Pearl City, Oahu, Territory of Hawaii, to Gonzuchi and Matsuyo (Mitakara) Yoneda.
+His father Gonzuchi arrived in Hawaii in 1913, from Yamaguchi Prefecture, Japan.
+His mother Matsuyo Mitakara was born in Kapapala (also known as Pahala), Kau District, Hawaii island, to Eikichi and Riyu (Kudamatsu) Mitakara.
 Eikichi and Ryu arrived in Hawaii in 1898 from Yamaguchi Prefecture, Japan.
-Masayoshi was the eldest of three sons and three daughters in the Yoneda family.
+Masayoshi was the eldest of six children: sons Masayoshi, Shigeto, and Kozo; and daughters Kiyono, Matsuno, and Miyono.

-In the 1940 Federal Census, the family was living at 60 Ashley Avenue in Pearl City.
+In 1930, the family was living in Pearl City and father Gonzuchi worked for a private family as a yardman.
+In 1940, they were still living in Pearl City, on Ashley Avenue.
 Sixteen-year-old Masayoshi was employed as a boat caretaker at a yacht club.

-Masayoshi Yoneda (also known as “Dick”) signed his WWII Draft Registration card on June 30, 1942, Local Board No. 9.
-At the time he was living with his family on Ashley Avenue, Peninsula, Pearl City.
-His point of contact was his father; he was employed by the Standard Dredging Corporation (at the Hawaiian Trust Building) and working at Keehi Lagoon, Kapalama Basin.
-He was 5’4”, 148 lbs.
+Masayoshi Yoneda (known as “Dick”) signed his Draft Registration card on June 30, 1942, Local Board No. 9, Waipahu.
+At the time, he was living with his family on Ashley Avenue, Peninsula, Pearl City.
+His point of contact was his father; he was employed by the Standard Dredging Corporation (at Hawaiian Trust Building) and working at Keehi Lagoon, Kapalama Basin.
+He was 5’4” tall and weighed 148 pounds.

-Yoneda served in all the campaigns of the 522nd – Rome-Arno, Vosges/Rhineland, Maritime Alps (“Champagne Campaign”), and then into Germany on April 26, 1945, for the Central Europe Campaign.
+Yoneda served in the campaigns of the 522nd – Rome-Arno in Italy, Rhineland-Vosges and Rhineland-Maritime Alps (also known as the “Champagne Campaign”) in France, and then into Germany on April 26, 1945, for the Central Europe Campaign.
 He was in Germany with the 522nd Field Artillery on V-E Day (May 8, 1945) and remained the rest of that year during the occupation in Donauworth.

 His daughter remembers that he was the cook for his unit, a job that he loved.
 And he enjoyed shooting “street craps” with his Army buddies.
 From training camp, he sent his mother a lovely red satin throw pillow embroidered “Camp Shelby, Mississippi.”

-On January 15, 1946, Yoneda was among the hundreds of returning veterans who arrived in Honolulu on the USAT Mexico.
-He was soon discharged and able to return to civilian life.
+On January 15, 1946, Yoneda was among the 432 returning veterans who arrived in Honolulu Harbor’s Pier 39-D on the USAT Mexico.
+Most of the men were from the 522nd Battalion.
+Hewassoondischarged from the Armyandabletoreturntocivilianlife.

 Dick also loved hanging out with his Army buddies.
 And when he attended the many 442nd events, he proudly wore his Go For Broke white shirt with the 442nd Torch emblem stitched on the front pocket, specially made just for the veterans.

-Masayoshi’s wife Florence died in 1968 and is presently interred at the National Memorial Cemetery of the Pacific at Punchbowl.
-In 1980 he moved to the mainland and lived near Disneyland to be close to his daughter and grandchildren.
+Masayoshi’s wife Florence died in 1968, and is presently interred at the National Memorial Cemetery of the Pacific at Punchbowl.
+In 1980, Masayoshi moved to California and lived near Disneyland to be close to his daughter and grandchildren.

 Masayoshi Yoneda died on April 23, 1989, in Garden Grove, California, and he was buried at Riverside National Cemetery in Plot 32, Site 680.

-Note: Florence Yuruki Yoneda’s older brothers also served in World War II: Robert Fujio Yuruki, Company M, 442nd RCT; Tadao Yuruki, 1399th Engineer Construction Battalion.
+Florence Yuruki Yoneda’s older brothers also served in World War II: Robert Fujio Yuruki, M Company, 442nd Regimental Combat Team and Tadao Yuruki, 1399th Engineer Construction Battalion.